 As a result, the business grew by 650 percent.

-Key Takeaway for Marketers: To build your own referral marketing program, start with a clear idea of who to ask—and when to ask them.
+Key Takeaway for Marketers: To build your own referral marketing strategy, start with a clear idea of who to ask—and when to ask them.
 Then create simple, straightforward rewards to incentivize those who give you referrals.

 Better first impressions, content designed to build trust within specific audience segments, and a simple-to-execute referral program are three strategies any B2B organization could learn from and adapt to its own business.

 As with any b2b marketing strategy, the key is to hypothesize, test, review and iterate.
 With a process in place, you’ll find strategies that will help drive growth in no time.

 Leadfeeder is a Google Analytics tool that shows you companies that visit your website.
 Leadfeeder generates new leads, offers insight on your customers and can help you increase your marketing ROI.